Clinacuity/CliniDeID/README.md

 ## Installation

-CliniDeID requires java 17 (openJdk) to build or run and python 3.8.7 for running.
+CliniDeID requires Java JDK 1.7 or more recent to build and run.
+If needed, download and install a JDK like OpenJDK 17 or more recent (https://www.oracle.com/in/java/technologies/downloads/ or https://jdk.java.net/19/_ and install including JAVA_HOME setup etc.
+CliniDeID requires Python 3.8.7 or more recent to run.

-Apache maven is required to build this project: https://maven.apache.org/download.cgi.
+Apache Maven is required to build this project: https://maven.apache.org/download.cgi.

 You will need models from Sync: URL ????
 - data/models/rnn/rnn-U3-FullSplit.h5